 South Africa has become a tourist destination of choice and planning after the World Cup in 2010 will further strive to enhance the safety of visitors.
-Car Rental companies has an important role to play in enhancing the safety of business people and tourists on our roads.
+Car Rental companies have an important role to play in enhancing the safety of business people and tourists on our roads.

-Many professional, well managed Car Rental Companies operate in South Africa - making available a fleet of well maintained vehicles.
+Many professional, well-managed Car Rental Companies operate in South Africa - making available a fleet of well-maintained vehicles.
 There are however specific steps that clients can take to assist them in arriving safely at their destinations:

-Planning in Advance / Making a Reservation
+Planning/ Making a Reservation